-1. Caffeine Induced Anxiety Disorder: Caffeine can cause myriad of anxiety symptoms including Panic Disorder, Obsessive compulsive disorder, Generalized Anxiety Disorder, Social Phobia etc. The symptoms of such illnesses occur during or within 1 month of substance intoxication or withdrawal.
+1. Caffeine-Induced Anxiety Disorder: Caffeine can cause anxiety symptoms including panic disorder, obsessive-compulsive disorder, generalized anxiety disorder, social phobia, etc. The symptoms of such illnesses occur during or within one month of substance intoxication or withdrawal.

-2. Caffeine Induced Sleep Disorder: Caffeine might cause insomnia or lack of sleep.
+2. Caffeine-Induced Sleep Disorder: Caffeine might cause insomnia or lack of sleep.
 The closer caffeine is taken to bedtime, the more likely it is to produce disruptive effects on sleep.
-It has been shown in clinical trials that taking 2 cups of brewed coffee before bedtime delays sleep onset and total sleep time.
+It has been shown in clinical trials that taking two cups of brewed coffee before bedtime delays sleep onset and total sleep time.

 3. Caffeine Withdrawal: Caffeine might cause withdrawal when the intake is decreased or abruptly stopped.
-Symptoms include marked fatigue or depression, drowsiness, anxiety, depression, nausea or vomiting.
-Other symptoms include headache, tiredness, decreased energy, decreased attentiveness, difficulty concentrating, irritability, muzzy/foggy head and flu like symptoms.
-Caffeine with drawl headache is the most common feature associated with caffeine.
+Symptoms include marked fatigue or depression, drowsiness, anxiety, depression, nausea, or vomiting.
+Other symptoms include headache, tiredness, decreased energy, decreased attentiveness, difficulty concentrating, irritability, muzzy, foggy head, and flu-like symptoms.
+Caffeine withdrawal headache is the most common feature associated with caffeine.

 How to Stop Problematic Caffeine Use?

-1. Knowing Which Products Have Caffeine: Not only tea/Coffee but even products like Soft drinks, energy drinks, alcohol beverages and Chocolates also have large amount of caffeine
+1. Knowing Which Products Have Caffeine: Not only tea/coffee but even products like soft drinks, energy drinks, alcoholic beverages, and chocolates also have a large amount of caffeine

 3. Setting a Goal: Unlike other substances, complete abstinence is not always the goal.
 But caffeine intake should be restricted to less than 50 mg/day in those who have been earlier diagnosed with caffeine dependence.